 Over 3 Million companies use LinkedIn to showcase their business.
 All these companies have individual LinkedIn Pages.
 Sometimes, there are multiple pages to cover various areas of the business.
 260 Million active users are consuming business information each month.
-So, this is a great avenue to reach right audience for any business.
+So, this is a great avenue to reach the right audience for any business.

 In this article, I write about how to create a LinkedIn page and also manage it going forward.